NinjolasNJM/pixel-papercraft-generator-builder/README.md

 // Draw images and textures here
 ```

-If each page doesn't have a specific purpose, just call them "Page 1", "Page 2", etc.
+If each page doesn't have a specific purpose, just call them "Page 1", "Page 2", and so on.

 ```res
 // Choose the first page